mounicasirineni/pm-research-toolkit/README.md

   and a Company Deep Dive on Meta, the Competitive Landscape on Short-Form Video took half the time to synthesize because the underlying model was already built
+- **Auto-formatting is harder than it looks** — getting Claude to format faithfully without hallucinating statistics, splitting bullets, or promoting labels to headings required precise prompt constraints and paragraph-boundary chunking on the frontend
+- **Bolt locks in its own Supabase instance on deployment** — when Bolt deploys, it provisions its own Supabase project and overrides any external Supabase connection.
+Edge functions, database, and environment variables all move to Bolt's managed instance.
+You lose direct dashboard access to edge functions, so any prompt or config changes must be made in Bolt's code editor directly and deployed via Bolt's MCP tool — not through the Supabase dashboard

 ## Repo Structure